A subgroup-aware scoring approach to the study of effect modification in observational studies: Introduction

 \subsection{Motivating example: control of malaria in West Africa}

 The World Health Organization, with the Nigerian government, worked on comparing the effectiveness of different treatment methods of controlling malaria in West Africa \citep{garkiintro}.
 The treatment of interest in our study is spraying with propoxur, an insecticide, and mass administration of a drug called sulfalene-pyrimethamine.
 The outcome measurement documents the frequency of Plasmodium falciparum, a protozoan parasite that causes malaria, in blood samples.
 A series of blood samples were collected across a period of time and we used the four surveys immediately before the treatment and four surveys immediately after the treatment to compute a score.
 Specifically, any individual included was required to have at least two surveys before and after treatment; then these surveys were combined by using Huber's M-estimate as a trimmed mean for pretreatment and posttreatment summaries.
 We are interested in whether such treatment would cause lower Plasmodium falciparum frequency.
+The assignment of treatment was based on operational concerns, such as the feasibility of the treatment, geography, logistics, etc \citep{garkiintro}.
+Only individual-level covariates, namely age and gender, were included in matching.
 Prior to using the outcome information other than quality control, we did pair matching for age and gender, as in \citet{effect_mod}, which resulted in $I = 1560$ matched pairs.